bekjon-me/external-api-request/README.md

 # This is laravel and vue 3 template, uses sail.

+First, you have to create .env file in root folder and copy .env.example file content to .env file.
+You can change configurations if you want

-First, we have to install packages and build our frontend assets
+And then, we have to install packages and build our frontend assets

 ```shell
 composer install